OttCS/OttCS/README.md

 <h1>Hello!</h1>
 <p>Welcome to my Github page!
-I'm a big fan of web design, game development, and photography.
+I'm a big fan of web design, game development, and digital art/photography.
 Fluent in HTML/CSS/Javascript, and improving my skills in Java and OpenGL</p>

 <!-- Next Section -->